hortonworks/cloudbreak/README.md

 ```
 The arguments are as follows:

-`db-user` - your datbase user
+`db-user` - your database user

-`db-pass` - your password to the database
+`db-pass` - your password for the database

 `db-host` - the address of the machine hosting your database